Why use Linux CNC

 Build your own

 If you have the time and none of the above suit your needs then this is a viable option, which I did consider myself before purchasing mine from Ozznest.
-Usually plans can be found for free on the Internet which quite often use skate board bearings and aluminium angle to create the linear motion and are mostly built with MDF particle board.
+Usually, plans can be found for free on the Internet which quite often use skateboard bearings and aluminium angle to create the linear motion and is mostly built with MDF particle board.

 Linux CNC requirements

 Like Mach3 you’ll need a PC with a parallel printer port.
 So it’s probably going to be an old desktop or one with a parallel port add-on card.
-Make sure you get a 5 Volt version and not a 3.3 Volt, which are not suitable for Linux CNC or Mach3.
-Here’s a link to a suitable one pci parallel printer
+Make sure you get a 5 Volt version and not a 3.3 Volt, which is not suitable for Linux CNC or Mach3.
+Here’s a link to a suitable one PCI parallel printer

 There are some special I/O cards you can get for Linux CNC called Mesa cards which can be used on more modern PC’s, but this post won’t cover that.
 I’ll assume you are using a parallel port.
 Linux is known to be less resource hungry than Windows so you don’t need a powerful PC.
 Check the wiki here for more details http://Linux CNC.org/docs/2.7/html/getting-started/system-requirements.html My machine is a Dell GX620 OptiPlex with 2GB of RAM, 80GB disk drive and a Pentium 4 3GHz processor.

 I use TB6560 4 axis board which are easy to get hold of from Amazon or eBay The 4th axis is used to drive the 4th stepper in slave mode on the Y-axis.
 These boards get some bad reviews but mine has been 100% reliable.
 I think some of it may be due to the Chinese translation of the manuals and buyers not fully understanding how to configure the boards for their stepper motors.